How Does Instant Banking Work?

 Do I Need to Create a Separate Instant Banking Account?

-The beauty of this banking method is that you won’t need any new accounts, there is no third party e-wallet involved, or anything like that.
+The beauty of this casino payment method is that you won’t need any new accounts, there is no third party e-wallet involved, or anything like that.
 If a casino supports an instant banking method, it will let you deposit straight from your bank account without requiring anything else on your part.

 Depositing with Instant Banking